-- Five Pillars of a Safe Practice (for Flexible Joints)
+- Five Pillars for a More Controlled Practice

 - Finding the Right Yoga Class